JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8032 days**.
+Here is a random fact about me - I have been on this planet for **8033 days**.

-And here is a just a random fact -  **There are 315 species of parrot in the world**.
+And here is a just a random fact -  **The least likely day to eat out in the United States is Monday**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)